-- a) Is in accordance with a specific state statute authorizing the granting of charters to schools, is exempt from significant state or local rules that inhibit the flexible operation and management of public schools, but not from any rules relating to the requirements in paragraphs a through I of this definition; - b) Operates in pursuit of a specific set of educational objectives determined by the school's developer and agreed to by the authorized public chartering agency; Provides a program of elementary or secondary education, or both; - c) Is nonsectarian in its programs, admissions policies, employment practices, and all other operations, and is not affiliated with a sectarian school or religious institution; - d) Does not charge tuition;
+- a.
+Is in accordance with a specific state statute authorizing the granting of charters to schools, is exempt from significant state or local rules that inhibit the flexible operation and management of public schools, but not from any rules relating to the requirements in paragraphs a through I of this definition; - b.
+Is created by a developer as a public school, or is adapted by a developer from an existing public school, and is operated under public supervision and direction; - c.
+Operates in pursuit of a specific set of educational objectives determined by the school's developer and agreed to by the authorized public chartering agency;

-- e) Complies with the Age Discrimination Act of 1975, title VI of the Civil Rights Act of 1964, title IX of the Education Amendments of 1972, section 504 of the Rehabilitation Act of 1973, title II of the Americans with Disabilities Act of 1990, as amended, and part B of the Individuals with Disabilities Education Act; - f) Is a school to which parents choose to send their children, and that admits students on the basis of a lottery, if more students apply for admission than can be accommodated; - g) Agrees to comply with the same federal and state audit requirements as do other elementary schools and secondary schools in the state, unless such requirements are specifically waived for the purpose of this program; - h) Meets all applicable federal, state, and local health and safety requirements; - i) Operates in accordance with state law; and - j) Has a written performance contract with the authorized public chartering agency in the state that includes a description of how student performance will be measured in charter schools pursuant to state assessments that are required of other schools and pursuant to any other assessments mutually agreeable to the authorized public chartering agency and the charter school [20 U.S.C.
-7221i(1)].
+- d.
+Provides a program of elementary or secondary education, or both; - e.
+Is nonsectarian in its programs, admissions policies, employment practices, and all other operations, and is not affiliated with a sectarian school or religious institution; - f.
+Does not charge tuition; - g.
+Complies with the Age Discrimination Act of 1975, title VI of the Civil Rights Act of 1964, title IX of the Education Amendments of 1972, section 504 of the Rehabilitation Act of 1973, title II of the Americans with Disabilities Act of 1990, as amended, and part B of the Individuals with Disabilities Education Act; - h.
+Is a school to which parents choose to send their children, and that admits students on the basis of a lottery, if more students apply for admission than can be accommodated; - Agrees to comply with the same federal and state audit requirements as do other elementary schools and secondary schools in the state, unless such requirements are specifically waived for the purpose of this program; - j.
+Meets all applicable federal, state, and local health and safety requirements; - k.
+Operates in accordance with state law; and - I. Has a written performance contract with the authorized public chartering agency in the state that includes a description of how student performance will be measured in charter schools pursuant to state assessments that are required of other schools and pursuant to any other assessments mutually agreeable to the authorized public chartering agency and the charter school.
+20 U.S.C.
+7221i(1).

-Second, the applicant must seek to expand an already operating high-quality, site-based general education school.
+Secondly, the applicant must plan or implement a high-performing, site-based general education school.
 For the purposes of this subgrant, the Department defines a site-based school as a school where students primarily receive their instruction under the supervision of teachers in physical classroom settings.
 Additionally, for the purposes of this subgrant, the Department defines general education schools as community schools serving any grades from kindergarten through 12, which also may include schools primarily serving students with disabilities.
-Currently, CSP grant funding may be used only for site-based community schools with general education programs serving any grades from K-12.
-Lastly, for the purposes of this subgrant, the Department defines expansion as a school seeking to increase enrollment by:
+Currently, CSP grant funding may be used only for site-based community schools with a general education program serving any grades from K-12.